 The viscosity of grease determines how long it will stay in one place and protect against friction.
 Grease with a high viscosity is more stable when exposed to big, slow loads, while lower viscosity is preferable for fast applications.

-Grease compatibility is an important consideration when choosing the right grease for a specific application.
-When two or more products are mixed, the grease’s characteristic properties can change.
-For example, it may become too thick for normal use or not act as a lubricant at all.
-Basically, compatibility is about achieving desired results while using greases that maintain their base properties of viscosity, consistency and NLGI grade.
+Grease compatibility is essential when choosing the proper grease for a specific application.
+The grease’s characteristic properties can change when two or more products are mixed.
+For example, it may become too thick for everyday use or not act as a lubricant.
+Compatibility is about achieving desired results while using greases that maintain their base properties of viscosity, consistency, and NLGI grade.